Skip to main content

 What is a gyp room?

-A gyp room is a Cambridge term for a small kitchen area, which can be used to prepare snacks and lights meals.
-Most gyp rooms in Magdalene have a combination microwave, hob, kettle and toaster, but this does vary slightly from staircase to staircase.
-Postgraduate gyps are also normally equipped with an oven and a freezer, and are often larger than in undergraduate accommodation.
-Fridges are either provided in the gyp room, or in individual rooms.
+A gyp room is a small kitchen area used for preparing snacks and light meals.
+Most gyp rooms in Magdalene have a combination microwave, hob, kettle, and toaster, though facilities vary by staircase.
+Postgraduate gyps are usually larger than undergraduate ones and typically include an oven and a freezer.
+Fridges are either provided in the gyp room or in individual rooms.

 Do you have any rooms for wheelchair users?

-Yes, we have two wheelchair accessible rooms in Cripps Court.
+Yes, we have two wheelchair-accessible rooms in Cripps Court.
 However, due to the age of many of Magdalene’s buildings, other areas of the College are inaccessible to wheelchair users.
 Please contact us at rooms@magd.cam.ac.uk to discuss your needs further.
-Detailed information on the accessible accommodation is available on the Cripps Court accessibility page.
+Detailed information on accessible accommodation is available on the Cripps Court accessibility page.

 Do you have any accommodation areas which are single-gender?